The Remote-Only Option

 A: Right now the university has every intention to permit graduate students to remain in residence at the Graduate Complex if a Stay At Home Order is directed by the Governor after the start of the semester.
 However, there are some extreme conditions that might require a full evacuation of campus, and all students should be prepared for this possibility.

-Q: Where is university information for international students available on the website?
+Q: Where is university information for international students and scholars available on the website?

 Q: How can students, faculty and staff purchase an hourly or daily parking pass?